 Tip #4: Allot more in your budget line item for the “venue” and “rentals”

 Keep in mind that you are basically building your venue and costs can add up quickly.
 Additionally, every table, chair, napkin, breadbasket and salt & pepper shaker need to be rented.
-Pricing for different types of tent such as sail cloth or a century pole tent can vary significantly.
-Options like flooring, light fixtures, tent lining, air condition or heating can add-up quickly.
+Pricing for different types of tents such as sail cloth or a century pole tent can vary significantly.
+Options like flooring, light fixtures, tent lining, air condition or heating can run in the thousands.

 Tip #5: Choose florals that can stand up to the elements.